BardanMircea/GymMembershipAppJava/README.md

       -  creating(registering) a member (checking uniqueness of email and phone)
       -  retrieving(finding) members (by specifc characters in their name and/or email address)
       -  listing of all members (by their last name)
-      -  updating member informaon (checking uniqueness of email and phone)
+      -  updating member information (checking uniqueness of email and phone)
       -  registering for new classes (checking for uniqueness of class registration)
       -  removing of class registrations
       -  renewing expired class registrations